 The Company granted 150,000 incentive stock options to an employee on November 23, 2013, that vested immediately.
 Each option is exercisable into one common share of Almonty at a price of \$0.80 per share for a period of ten years from the date of grant.
-The grant resulted in stock-based compensation expense of \$56 being recorded general and administrative expenses and in Contributed surplus in the three month period ended December 31, 2013.
+The grant resulted in stock-based compensation expense of \$56 being recorded in general and administrative expenses and in Contributed surplus during the year ended September 30, 2014.
 The weighted average fair value of the stock options granted was \$0.38 per option, determined using the Black-Scholes option pricing model based on a risk-free interest rate of 2.06%, volatility of 35% based on historical volatility, expected life of 10 years, and expected dividend yield of 0%, as of the date of the grant.

-The Company granted 700,000 incentive stock options to three consultants to the Company on December 5, 2014, that vest evenly over the following twelve-month period, and which are subject to shareholder approval.
+The Company granted 700,000 incentive stock options to consultants to the Company on December 5, 2014, that vest evenly over the following twelve-month period, and were subject to shareholder approval, which was obtained on March 26, 2015.
 Each option is exercisable into one common share of Almonty at a price of \$0.67 per share for a period of ten years from the date of grant.
-The grant resulted in stock-based compensation expense of \$113 being recorded in general and administrative expenses and Contributed surplus in the three month period ended December 31, 2014.
-The weighted average fair value of the stock options granted was \$0.16 per option, determined using the Black-Scholes option pricing model, based on a risk-free interest rate of 1.96%, volatility of 35% based on historical volatility, expected life of 10 years, and expected dividend yield of 4.06%, as of the date of the grant.
+The grant resulted in stock-based compensation expense of \$113 being recorded in general and administrative expenses and Contributed surplus in the six month period ended March 31, 2015.
+The value of the stock options granted was determined using the Black-Scholes option pricing model, based on a risk-free interest rate of 1.96%, volatility of 35% based on historical volatility, expected life of 10 years, and expected dividend yield of 4.06%, as of the date of the grant.